Lesson Plan - Get It!

 The Victorian Age is also called the Age of Invention.

-In 1851, Prince Albert helped organize a Great Exposition in London, which showed off Britain's inventions and innovations.
+In 1851, Prince Albert helped organize a Great Exposition in London, showing Britain's inventions and innovations.
 It was the first World's Fair!

-What were some of the new things that were invented during this time?
+- What were some new things invented during this time?

 - gas lights